chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 Institutional repositories can be useful systems for storing and providing long-term public access to documents.
 They provide obvious benefits to libraries, but faculty and students might struggle to see those benefits.
 Unfortunately, the complexity of repository systems make them difficult or prohibitively costly to customize for specific collections or content types.
 It's also generally not a good idea to customize repository systems for edge cases.

 Creating a separate website with platforms like WordPress or Drupal can be costly in terms of maintainance (and eventual content migration).
 We want to avoid unscheduled downtime and urgent security patches.
-This is a website that will be updated --at most-- once per year.
 In addition to requiring someone to manage the website contents, someone else (usually an IT administrator or vendor) needs to set up a server with application software and a database.
 Overtime, the server will need -- at a minimum -- software patches to secure the database and user credentials.
 You can't afford to pay a vendor for hosted solution and you can't get the commitments from IT managers to help you spin up and maintain a new web service.

 ### Static Websites

 Static websites can provide custom presentation features for collections stored in a repository.
 They can be a supplemental publishing layer for a digital repository system without the maintenance overhead of traditional websites.
 Without a database or cloud-based application software, the security and maintance costs are avoided.

-We can think about static websites as a new layer of publishing services to our patrons:
+We can think about static websites as an additional layer of publishing services to our patrons:

+- **Digital Repositories:** Institutional storage layer
 - **Static Websites:** Collection-level presentation layer
-- **Digital Repositories:** Institutional storage layer

 Static websites are good options for stable content that doesn't need continuous, on-the-fly updates.
 They're a great solution for publications that are fixed in time (e.g. academic monograph), updated annually (e.g. open textbook), or semi-annually (e.g. academic journal).
 Considering the importance of web technologies to open access publishing, site site generators present a good opportunity for scholarly communications librarians to learn about web standards and best practices.